tmtxt/tmtxt.github.com/_posts/2022-09-04-css-trick-building-custom-checkbox.md

 ## Styling the Checkbox

-The fact is, you cannot style the checkbox element.
+The fact is that you cannot style the checkbox element.
 Each browser decides its own appearance of the checkbox.
 The approach is to hide the checkbox completely and replace with another element just for the display.